Quality Improvement in Coronary Artery Disease: How Does it Benefit Me and My Patients?

 The PDSA methodology dovetails nicely with the Chronic Care Model.
 This model comprises an integrated system for managing a patient with a chronic health condition, such as asthma.
 The model includes attention to the community and how this influences chronic illness, issues of health systems that can affect chronic illness care, engagement of the patient in self-management, delivery system design to support chronic illness care, decision support, and clinical information systems.
 In this model, care needs are anticipated, evidence-based care is consistently delivered and documented, the patient understands his or her role as the prime manager of his or her condition, and a team works together to achieve the best possible outcomes for that particular patient.
 Each component of the Chronic Care Model is part of a system of effective healthcare.
 These elements provide a framework for the PPMs, to lead to optimal interactions between physicians and patients.
 For instance, to foster communication between physicians and patients, the PPM process includes patient questionnaires that can help highlight areas in which physicians might improve patients' understanding of their conditions and their role in management.

 We chose the clinical indicators for CAD and the menu of suggested improvement strategies from commonly accepted, evidence-based guidelines and consensus agreements for primary care indicators.
 We doubt that many of these indicators will be unknown or controversial to our Diplomates.
-Even if you do not agree with all the indicators and interventions, please remember that you only must choose to work on one of the indicators, using an improvement strategy of your choice, to satisfy the Part IV requirements for each MC-FP cycle.
+Even if you do not agree with all the indicators and interventions, please remember that you only must choose to work on one of the indicators, using an improvement strategy of your choice, to satisfy the Performance Improvement requirement for each Family Medicine Certification cycle.
 Please also note that our improvement options focus on several different areas of care coordination, including promotion of patient self-management, structured visits, improved patient follow-up, case management, heightened decision support, and delivery system design.
 At least one of these should be well suited, and prove useful, to your practice setting.

 We wish you well on this endeavor and hope that the process proves beneficial to your professional development and your patients' outcomes.
 We hope that you will find QI so useful that you would consider implementing several improvement strategies multiple times in numerous disease domains.